-Mrs S.Ailara (Deputy Head Teacher) has overall responsibility of e-safety.
+Mrs S.Ailara (Deputy Head Teacher and DSL) has overall responsibility of e-safety.
 Children can report any concerns to class teachers.

-It is the role of these staff members to keep abreast of current issues and guidance through organisations such as Enfield LA, Becta, CEOP (Child Exploitation and Online Protection), "The two Johns" (EST) E-Safety training and Child Net.
-Regular training will also be given at the school and online via the Educare annual training platform, along with "The two Johns" (EST) E-Safety training.
+It is the role of these staff members to keep abreast of current issues and guidance through organisations such as CEOP (Child Exploitation and Online Protection), "The two Johns" (EST) E-Safety training and Child Net.
+Regular training will also be given at the school and online via the Educare annual training platform, along with "The two Johns" (EST) E-Safety in-person training and workshops in school.